 Costs may vary, depending on exact uniform requirements.
 Cosmetology students are required to pay for their kit materials, priced at approximately \$275.00.
-Automotive Technology, Collision Repair, and Diesel students will purchase tool kits at an approximate cost of \$200.00.
+The required uniforms are approximately \$25.00 if purchased through Steel Center.
 Individuals are responsible for cleaning and maintaining their uniforms, shoes, and equipment.
 Failure to do so may result in disciplinary action, including payment of restitution for damaged or stolen resources.